Spinach stuffed portobello mushrooms are delicious, filling and healthy. They are also gorgeous, so I often serve them as an appetizer when we host.

 How to prevent the mushrooms from becoming soggy

 Stuffed and baked portobello mushrooms can become soggy.
 To avoid sogginess:

 - Wipe clean, don’t wash the mushrooms – they absorb water.

-- Pre-broil the mushrooms to release some of the water.
+- Briefly broil the mushrooms to release some of their water content.